-- The Paycheck Protection Program provides small businesses with funds to pay up to eight weeks of payroll costs, including benefits.
+- The Paycheck Protection Program provides small businesses with funds to pay up to 24-weeks of payroll costs (not to extend beyond 12/31/2020), including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.

-- Funds are provided in the form of loans that may be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must be used for payroll).
-Loan payments will also be deferred for six months.
-No collateral or personal guarantees are required.
-Neither the government nor lenders will charge small businesses any fees.
+- Funds are provided in the form of loans that may be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (at least 60% of the forgiven amount must be used for payroll).

 - Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.